-Nesso history goes back to the ancient Roman times, although most of its interesting historical landmarks, such as the Church of Santi Pietro e Paolo, belong to more recent times.
+Nesso history goes back to the ancient Roman times, although most of its interesting historical landmarks, such as the church, belong to more recent times.

 After a short walk, you will reach Piazza Castello, the central part of the village.
 As soon as you get there, you will immediately hear the typical noise of a waterfall coming from a gorge that snakes into Lake Como.

-Yes, you have to deal with 340 steps, but the view is worth the effort!
+Yes, you have to deal with something like 340 steps, but the view is worth the effort!
 It’s a real paradise for nature lovers.
 And once you’re there, you can also take the opportunity to refresh yourself with a swim in the lake.

 Just follow the directions from Piazza Castello and look for the Nosé, one of the two streams which gives birth to the waterfall within the gorge (the other one is called Tuf).

 Careno hosts the Church of San Martino, a Romanesque building that is located a few steps away from a cozy beach that gets full of people on summer weekends.